This Cajun Chicken Spaghetti Squash Bake is a lightened up and lower carb version of the classic pasta dish!

 - Garnish.
 Sprinkle fresh parsley and grated Parmesan cheese over the top.

-I used a cast iron skillet for this recipe, but feel free to use any oven-safe pan.
-Or, transfer the mixture to a casserole dish before baking it in the oven.
+You have a couple different cookware options when making this recipe.
+I used a cast iron skillet for this dish simply because I don’t use it enough!
+But any oven-safe pan will work.
+If you don’t own either option, make the dish in any pan or skillet and transfer the mixture to a casserole dish before baking it in the oven.

 - 2 medium spaghetti squashes (or 1 large)